getodk/docs/src/getting-started.rst

  :local:

 .. note::
-  Once you can do these steps, deepen your skills by :doc:`learning how to use ODK for different data collection workflows <form-workflows>`.
+  Once you can do these steps, deepen your skills by :doc:`learning how to use ODK for different data collector workflows <data-collector-workflows>`.

 .. _getting-started-install-central: